Zimbra/elastic-stack/README.md

       $ActionSendStreamDriverMode 1 # run driver in TLS-only mode
       $ActionSendStreamDriverAuthMode x509/name

-You should use hosts that resolve over DNS.
-This will allow TLS to work and to forward the logs add to the top of `/etc/rsyslog.d/50-default.conf` the following:
+You should use hosts that resolve over DNS so that TLS works.
+To start forwarding the logs add to the top of `/etc/rsyslog.d/50-default.conf` the following:

       *.*     @@elastic.barrydegraaff.tk